Downsized Dutch banks start again in tough local market

 "Banks are not liked a lot, because they are understandably seen as part of the cause of the crisis," said Timmermans.

 Acknowledging voters' feelings, Dutch Finance Minister Joroen Dijsselbloem has proposed industry curbs far stricter than international regulations.
-He has suggested banks' assets be limited to 25 times equity rather than 33 times and that all financial services staff bonuses be restricted to 20 percent of base pay.
+He has suggested banks' assets be limited to 25 percent of equity rather than 33 percent and that all financial services staff bonuses be restricted to 20 percent of base pay.
 The European Commission has recommended curbing only bankers' bonuses, to 200 percent of their salary.

 Dutch bankers say Dijisselbloem's plans, which are expected to pass into law, will make it difficult for them to hire overseas talent and further restrict a market that would benefit from the competitiveness and expertise of international rivals - the foreign banks that backed out of Amsterdam during the financial crisis have still not returned.